NVIT Internal Awards:

 FORED BC Bursary $500 R E N E W E D F O R 2 0 1 6 !

 This bursary is open to all students of self-declared, Aboriginal ancestry in the NVIT Environmental Resources Technology program.
-Students must declare a financial need and obtain high overall grades in three courses: Aboriginal People and the Land (ENRT 141), Ethnoscience (SCIE 140), and Environmental Planning (ENRT 240).
-Students must also write a short paragraph on how traditional ecological knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
+Students must demonstrate a financial need and obtain high grades in at least one of the following courses: Aboriginal People and the Land (ENRT 141), Ethnoscience (SCIE 140), and Environmental Planning (ENRT 240).
+Students must also write a short paragraph on how Traditional Ecological Knowledge may be or has been applied to environmental resources management in their territory, community or Band decision-making.
 The deadline to submit the application package is March 25, 2016.
 Click the link to open the application package.
+The Awards Adjudication Committee will determine the recipient.

 Helen Meilleur Memorial Scholarship $500 R E N E W E D F O R 2 0 1 6 !